Official Government Website

 All cases will be assigned to the State Public Defender Office.
 The SPD will assign all contract (non-conflict) cases.

 The Alternate Counsel Division (ACD) will assign attorneys to conflict cases.
-The ACD will assign CPA cases except when an institutional office or primary contractor represents the juvenile in a related JCA case or represents the parent in a related criminal case.
+The ACD will assign Child Protective Act (CPA) cases except when an institutional office or primary contractor represents the juvenile in a related Juvenile Corrections Act (JCA) case or represents the parent in a related criminal case.

 Can contract attorneys also have private clients – and will there be load limits?